chargehive/configuration/docs/connectors/connector.md

-# Connector Config
+# Connectors

+Connectors in ChargeHive are external services like Payment Providers or Fraud Services.
-The connector config defines the account and connection information to communicate with external payment gateways and fraud checking services.
+The connector config defines the account and connection information to communicate with these external payment gateways and fraud checking services.

+[Here](#full-example) is a working example of a Payment Provider Connector config using the Sandbox Connector.

 ## Format
-As with all configs, the standard wrapper is used.
+As with all configs, the standard wrapper is used:
 ```json5
 {
   "kind": "Connector", //Must be set to "Connector"